Grow Financial Federal Credit Union

 Something you are: fingerprints, facial recognition or voice recognition.

-Does Grow have multifactor authentication?
+Does Grow offer multifactor authentication?

-2. Navigate to the Security tab.
+• Navigate to the Tool tab.

 For more details about multifactor authentication, check out this MFA info sheet from cisa.gov.